evert/evert.github.com/resume.md

 technical perspective.
 Aside from that I’ve also got my hands dirty in some marketing and sales, and basically just stepped in where needed.

+As a programmer I helped develop their synchronization system for personal information such as calendars, contacts and files.
+I acted as a liaison for the CalConnect calendar and scheduling standard consortium.

 ### Consulting, worldwide — 2003-today

-I've been a consultant / freelancer pretty much at any point in my career where there's gaps between jobs.
+I originally incorporated at age 17 at the Chamber of Commerce in the Netherlands.
+I've been a consultant and freelancer pretty much at any point in my career where there's gaps between jobs.

 I’ve had the opportunity to work in telecommunication, social media, group ware, advertising, broadcasting,